DyaDiT: A Multi-Modal Diffusion Transformer for Socially Favorable Dyadic Gesture Generation: Experiments

 \subsection{Baseline Methods}

-We compare DyaDiT with two representative dyadic gesture generation models: \begin{itemize} \item \textbf{ConvoFusion}~\cite{convofusion2024} implement a diffusion-based framework with multiple layers of cross-attention to fuse multimodal inputs, including audio and visual features.
-For a fair comparison, we retrain their model on our training subset of the Seamless Interaction Dataset\cite{seamless_interaction} to match our experimental domain and output representation. \item \textbf{Audio2PhotoReal}~\cite{a2r2024} is a full-body gesture generation model that jointly synthesizes body and facial motion.
-We extract and adapt only the body gesture generation branch for comparison.
-Specifically, the model first predicts keyframe poses from audio using a causal transformer, and then employs a diffusion transformer to interpolate between keyframes to produce temporally coherent motion sequences.
-Likewise, we retrain the model on our dataset to ensure domain consistency with our evaluation study setup. \end{itemize} During inference, both methods use a DDIM scheduler with 50 denoising steps (CFG = 2) to generate 300-frame gesture sequences (10 seconds).
+We compare DyaDiT with two representative dyadic gesture generation baselines: \textbf{ConvoFusion}~\cite{convofusion2024}, a diffusion-based multimodal fusion model with stacked cross-attention layers, and \textbf{Audio2PhotoReal}~\cite{a2r2024}, which predicts gesture keyframes from audio and refines them with a diffusion transformer.
+For a fair comparison, both models are adapted to our gesture representation, retrained on the same training subset of the Seamless Interaction Dataset~\cite{seamless_interaction}, and conditioned on the same seed pose.
+During inference, both methods use a DDIM scheduler with 50 denoising steps (CFG = 2) to generate 300-frame (10\,s) gesture sequences.